 This makes it easy to keep the tool with you, you can take it anywhere in your pocket.

 That’s all about it.
-If you are a plumber this is a must have tool.
-If you are a DIY installer you can do without this tool because you won’t be needing it till the next installation which is probably 10-12 years away.
+If you are a plumber this is a must-have tool.
+If you are a DIY installer you can do without this tool because you won’t be needing it till the next installment which is probably 10-12 years away.